Friday

 There are very few American miniatures where the sitters are shown wearing bonnets like this and James Peale was one artist who did depict sitters in this manner.

 Based upon its construction, the case is regarded as American for the following reasons.
 The reverse of the case is plain gold.
-The orignal hanger is missing, but there is a tiny loop at the top so it could be hung from a necklace or chain.
+The original hanger is missing, but there is a tiny loop at the top so it could be hung from a necklace or chain.
 The front bezel which is underneath the glass, is hand-worked in gold.

 The sitter is unknown.
 1286